rotki/rotki/docs/api.rst

 .. http:patch:: /api/(version)/blockchains/eth2/validators

-   Doing a PATCH on the eth2 validators endpoint will allow to edit the ownership percentage of a validator indentified by its index.
+   Doing a PATCH on the eth2 validators endpoint will allow to edit the ownership percentage of a validator identified by its index.

    **Example Request**: